 - The service has changed ownership or been compromised.

 - Your network is injecting ads into insecure (HTTP) connections.

-- Your phone has viruses or malware.
+- Your phone has adware.

 3. Unwanted, suspicious new apps